-As required by the SEC, we separately present revenue earned as products revenue, support, maintenance and subscription services revenue or professional services revenue in our Consolidated Statements of Operations.
+As required by the SEC, we separately present revenue earned as products revenue, subscription and maintenance revenue or professional services revenue in our Consolidated Statements of Operations.
 In addition to the SEC requirements, we may, at times, also refer to revenue as defined below.
 The terminology, definitions, and applications of terms we use to describe our revenue may be different from those used by other companies and caution should be used when comparing these financial measures to those of other companies.
 We use the following terms to describe revenue:

-- Revenue We present revenue net of sales returns and allowances. - Products revenue Revenue earned from the sales of software licenses, third party hardware and operating systems. - Support, maintenance and subscription services revenue Revenue earned from the sale of proprietary and remarketed ongoing support, maintenance and subscription services. - Professional services revenue Revenue earned from the delivery of implementation, integration and installation services for proprietary and remarketed products.
+- Revenue We present revenue net of sales returns and allowances. - Products revenue Revenue earned from the sales of software licenses, third party hardware and operating systems. - Subscription and maintenance revenue Revenue earned from the ongoing delivery of software updates, upgrades, bug fixes, technical support, and transaction-based fees over the period covered by subscription or maintenance agreements with our customers for both proprietary and remarketed solutions. - Professional services revenue Revenue earned from the delivery of implementation, integration and installation services for proprietary and remarketed products.